jsbenjamins/gazecode/README.md

 4) Go to the code folder of GazeCode and in the Matlab command window type 'gazecode' to start GazeCode.

-5) Point GazeCode to the category set, files and folders requested when prompted.
+5) Point GazeCode to the category set, files and folders it requests when prompted.

 6) Browse through the detected fixations using the arrow buttons (or Z